jamesaccinelli/CGFinalExam/README.md

 <br>
 Toggles: 1,2 for Lava, F for Bloom. <br>
 <br>
+Note: The release size is quite large, apologies.
+It was the only way I could get it to work haha.
 Scene Setup:<br>
 Since I was an even number, I was tasked to recreate the office-esque scene.
 In doing so I created a player object and enemy object.
 I then added three walls and a floor to capture the 2D-style.
 I also manipulated the position of the camera to achieve this.
 Along the bottom of the scene I added the fire/lava.
 I also added 2 desk objects with lamp lights to add more to the background of the scene.
 The player and enemy objects can be seen rotating during the scene. <br>
 <br>